-If you love a gin, you simply have to try these G&Ts…
+If you love a good ol’ fashioned gin, you simply have to try these G&Ts…

 Empress 1908 at Banyan

-Empress 1908 gin has just launched in the UK and Banyan is one of the only places you can get it.
+Banyan is one of the only places you can get Empress 1908 in the UK.
 It’s not as sharp as traditional gins and it has more depth of flavour, but the real magic happens when you add the tonic.
 You see, Empress 1908 is purple, but it doesn’t stay that way.
 The butterfly pea blossom that gives it that distinctive hue changes to a subtle pink when the tonic is added.

 Banyan, 2 The Old Post Office, City Square, Leeds, West Yorkshire, LS1 2ES.